fzuo/homepage/docs/index.md

 ## News and Ads

-- We will present our work for the <a href="https://www.okepscor.org/official-nomination-form-2024-research-day-capitol">2024 Research Day at the Oklahoma Capitol</a> as the representative of UCO.
+- Our department has created a strong hands-on cybersecurity program.
+Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.

 - I am honored to serve on the program committee of <a href="https://raid2024.github.io/">RAID'24</a> and <a href="https://dbsec2024.github.io/">DBSec'24</a>.
 We look forward to your submission.

-- Our department has created a strong hands-on cybersecurity program.
-Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.
+- We are organizing a workshop "Edge Intelligence and Vehicles Networks (EIVN)" along with <a href="https://sites.google.com/view/ieee-mass-2024/home">the 21st IEEE International Conference on Mobile Ad-Hoc and Smart Systems (MASS'24)</a>.
+Please consider submitting your paper.

+## Past Activities

+- We presented our work for the <a href="https://www.okepscor.org/official-nomination-form-2024-research-day-capitol">2024 Research Day at the Oklahoma Capitol</a> as the representative of UCO.

 - I was invited to deliver a research talk at <a href="https://usm.maine.edu/department-computer-science/">University of Southern Maine</a>, Oct.
 2023.